JohnstonKirimo/Probabilistic-Programming-and-Bayesian-Statistics/README.md

 contains sample data files on Galapagos finch beaks, nuclear power, speed of light, among others

-#### Baseball Data
+#### Data
-Baseball Databank is a compilation of historical baseball data in a convenient, tidy format, distributed under Open Data terms.
+Contains data from the baseball Databank, a compilation of historical baseball data in a convenient, tidy format, distributed under Open Data terms.

 This work is licensed under a Creative Commons Attribution-ShareAlike